-Ask a few friendly clients for reviews or endorsements
+9. Ask a few friendly clients/customers for reviews or endorsements

-While 30 minutes might not be enough time to actually get reviews up on your profiles, it is definitely enough time for you to write messages to a few of your brand advocates or friendly clients, asking them to leave you positive comments.
+While an hour might not be enough time to actually get reviews up on your profiles, it is definitely enough time for you to write messages to a few of your brand advocates or friendly clients, asking them to leave you positive comments.

-LinkedIn makes this easy, with their endorsements section.
-People can endorse the skills you’ve added to your profile, or actually leave unique endorsements.
-The latter are very powerful, if they’re willing to put in a little extra time to write you one.
+- Use LinkedIn’s endorsements section.
+People can endorse the skills you’ve added to your profile, or leave unique endorsements.
+The latter is very powerful if they’re willing to put in a little extra time to write you one

-Facebook pages have a visitor posts section where people can highlight the good work you’ve been doing.
-On Twitter, you can take a positive Tweet about your business and pin it to the top of your stream, so that anyone visiting your profile will see it.
-Plus, you can always ask for endorsements and actually turn those into content you can share on your profiles (think an Instagram or Pinterest photo of a quote from a client).
+- Pin positive tweets on Twitter.
+Take a positive tweet about your business and pin it to the top of your stream—anyone visiting your profile will see it.
+Plus, you can always ask for endorsements and actually turn those into content you can share on your profiles (think an Instagram or Pinterest photo of a quote from a client)

 Whichever way you slice it, it only takes a few minutes to ask someone for their feedback.
 This quick act can pay off huge in social proof.

 LinkedIn isn’t the most visually appealing of social networks.
 People tend to focus less on videos and gifs, and more on the concrete stuff that’s going to get them hired.
-That’s fair, since you probably wouldn’t share that cat gif on your physical resume either.
-However, there’s a reason digital resumes have grown in popularity: they allow you to showcase more of your work, and to do so in compelling ways.
+But there’s a reason digital resumes have grown in popularity—they allow you to showcase more of your work in compelling ways.

 Instagram might just be the social network with the least detailed profile.
-Fill in your name, bio, and website, and you’re done.
-It should come as no surprise, then, that many businesses don’t see Instagram as anything more than an awareness tool.
-They don’t see how they can use it to drive leads, drive business, drive web traffic and other vital business functions.
-This common complaint is being addressed by many savvy users in a very simple way: rotating their website link.
+Fill in your name, bio, website, and you’re done.
+It should come as no surprise, then, that some businesses don’t see Instagram as anything more than an awareness tool (see our post on How to Use Instagram for Business to see why that’s not true).
+This complaint is being addressed by many savvy users in a very simple way: rotating their website link.

 We all know that Facebook encourages us to share our interests with our followers.
 Not many people consider this decision strategically, though.
-When you make your interests or the Pages you like a public part of your profile, you’re giving people another means by which to judge or analyze you.
-If those likes are “One Direction” and “Glee,” you may not be giving off the impression you’re going for.
+When you make your interests or the Pages you like a public part of your profile, you’re giving people another means by which to judge you.
+If those likes are “blue cheese” and “Justin Bieber,” you may not be giving off the impression you’re going for.